plantain-00/clean-scripts/README.md

 module.exports = {
   build: [
     new Service('http-server -p 8000'),
-    new Service('http-server', 'server2') // the child process can be accessed by `context.server2` later
+    new Service('http-server', 'server2'), // the child process can be accessed by `context.server2` later
+    new Service('http-server -p 8000', { maximumCpu: 50, maximumMemory: 1175552 }), // if the cpu usage of this service > maximumCpu, throw an error. same to the memory usage
   ]
 }
 ```

 All services will be killed(send `SIGINT` actually) after all scripts end, or any script errors.

+The cpu and memory check runs every 1 second.

 ### start program